-Underground storage tank (UST) systems that leak gasoline or other hazardous substances result in soil and groundwater contamination that can be dangerous and extremely costly to clean up.
-Leaks can involve an immediate health risk as well as contamination of drinking water supplies and the environment.
-To address these concerns, State law requires that UST's have permits and be monitored for leaks.
+Underground storage tank (UST) systems that leak gasoline or other hazardous substances result in soil and groundwater contamination.
+Leaks can create an immediate health risk as well as contaminate drinking water and the environment.
+To address these concerns, State law requires that USTs have permits and be monitored for leaks.

-Beginning January 1, 2013, all businesses with regulated USTs are required to report information to the local regulatory agency electronically rather than on the paper forms formerly used for this purpose.
-Santa Cruz County accepts electronic submittals through the California Environmental Reporting System (CERS).
+All businesses with regulated USTs are required to report through the California Environmental Reporting System (CERS).
 For more information on how to file electronically, please see our CERS page.